Niklas20114552/arch-tui-installer/README.md

 ```
 ## Manual Installation
 ### Recommended when key errors occur. (such as Invalid or broken Package (PGP-Signature)
+### Plase note: This type of Installation is not supported.
 Download the [Archlinux ISO](https://archlinux.org/download/)

 In Terminal type this: